JDJG-s-Extra-Projects/ffmpeg-upconvert-utilities/README.md

 Has programs that upconvert stuff with ffmpeg

-You'll want a version of ffmpeg with cuda compiled with it like: https://www.gyan.dev/ffmpeg/builds
+You'll want a version of ffmpeg with cuda compiled with it like:

+https://www.gyan.dev/ffmpeg/builds

+I use the full ffmpeg-release-full.7z of the lastest version but it seems

+ffmpeg-release-full-shared.7z may also work on paper.

 (trust ffmpeg takes a while to compile)